 Recommending a specific fertilizer for your tomatoes is a bit tricky because it depends upon the fertility level of your soil.
 And not just the overall fertility level, but also the level of specific nutrients your soil contains (your soil test will give you that info).

-Avoid high nitrogen fertilizers for tomatoes.
+It's best to avoid high nitrogen fertilizers with tomatoes.
 Excess nitrogen will result in lots of tomato foliage with very little tomato production.